 In the beginning (the late '80s), the Divine Comedy was content to channel R.E.M.-styled jangle-pop.
 But with the subsequent success of Britpop (generally) and PULP (specifically), the sound began to change.
 SCOTT WALKER suddenly seemed to become Hannon's muse.
-The music became increasingly baroque; lush; melodramatic.
-And the lyrics turned smarter; sharper; tongue-in-cheekier.
-It was around this time (2000) that I happened upon the "best of" collection A SECRET HISTORY.
-It was bewitching.
-I never looked back.
+The music became increasingly baroque.
+Lush.
+Melodramatic.
+And the lyrics turned smarter.
+Sharper.
+Tongue-in-cheekier.
+So... here's the first part of two parts of just such...

 [MP3] "A Lady of a Certain Age"